 5. “The Canons of Elegance”

 The taste for opulence and what shines is not only reserved for the world of haute couture.
 Soldiers also have the right to distinguish themselves by their attire and they seem to like it.
-This fall, the Army Museum will match the splendour of great warriors with the greatness of political power.
-Through a collection of approximately 200 pieces of armour, jewellery, saddles, weapons, accessories and even haute couture pieces, visitors will understand that luxury, a true translation of rank and power, has always been part of the soldiers’ identity.
+This fall, the Army Museum will match the splendor of great warriors with the greatness of political power.
+Through a collection of approximately 200 pieces of armor, jewelry, saddles, weapons, accessories and even haute couture pieces, visitors will understand that luxury, a true translation of rank and power, has always been part of the soldiers’ identity.

 Where: Army Museum

 When: October 10, 2019 – January 26, 2020